9. Runtime Verification Runbook

 Expected behavior:

-• client receives allowed: true
+- client receives

-7) Validate Labeling + Async Tier-2 Forensic Audit
+7) Validate Labeling + Async AI Audit

 powershell -ExecutionPolicy Bypass -File .\scripts\qa\run-ai-label-audit-check.ps1 `